polkadot-developers/docs-sandbox/source/docs/tutorials/07-add-a-pallet.md

 For information about adding dependencies in `Cargo.toml` files, see [Dependencies](https://doc.rust-lang.org/cargo/guide/dependencies.html) and [Specifying Dependencies](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html) in the Cargo documentation.
 For information about enabling and managing features from dependent packages, see [Features](https://doc.rust-lang.org/cargo/reference/features.html) in the Cargo documentation.

-To add the Nicks pallet to the runtime for the Substrate node template:
+To add the dependencies for the Nicks pallet to the runtime:

 1. Open a terminal shell and change to the root directory for the node template.